Almipartner/core/README.md

 ## The build chain and runtime baselines

-These are the current minimal operating system and compiler versions to run and compile LibreOffice, also used by the TDF builds:
+These are the current minimal operating system and compiler versions to run and compile AlterOffice, also used by the TDF builds:

 * Windows:
     * Runtime: Windows 7